yozorajs/yozora-react/packages/footnote-reference/README.md

 `label`     | `string`              | `true`    | -       | Footnote reference label
 `style`     | `React.CSSProperties` | `false`   | -       | Root css style

+- `identifier`: The prefix `reference-` will be added automatically.

 - `className`: The root element of this component will always bind with the CSS class `'yozora-footnote-reference'`